 We may need to work on these passages initially without the left hand, in order to eliminate the coordination problems that the left hand adds to the passage.
 If we still have difficulties with this bowstroke (for those of us with less sporting talent), these faster “half-on/half-off” portatos can usually be substituted quite well by separate bow strokes, “brushed” rather than legato, in the upper half of the bow, as in this alternative bowing for the above example:

-Or else an even easier solution is to simply change the bowings, so that the portato notes can be played semi-spiccato with separate bows in the middle of the bow as in the following alternative:
+Or else an even easier solution is to simply change the bowings, so that the fast portato notes can be played semi-spiccato with separate bows in the middle of the bow as in the following alternative:

 Finding the “best” bowings to satisfy all the musical and technical demands of a passage is not a simple task.
 It can resemble a complex mathematical puzzle.
 In many situations, doing multiple impulses (articulations) in the same bow direction can be a very useful musical and technical tool.
 We can get comfortable with portato bowings quite quickly by simply using them in our left-hand exercises and drills instead of doing those drills with our more habitual slurred or separate bows.
 In this way we are accustoming our hands to the complex coordination that these bowings require, almost without realising it.
 One of the reasons that fast portato bowings feel so difficult is simply that we use (and practice) them so little!

 Here is a compilation of repertoire excerpts using portato, hooked and staccato bowings: